Neville Lawrence welcomes chance for undercover police evidence to be aired

 Neville Lawrence said the surveillance by police moles who posed as anti-racism campaigners in the late 1990s was “bewildering and insulting”.

-He spoke out ahead of the next stage of a mammoth public inquiry into Metropolitan Police spies which is due to begin on Monday.
+He spoke out ahead of the next stage of a mammoth public inquiry into Metropolitan Police spies that begins on Monday.

 This section covers the activities of the shadowy Special Demonstration Squad between 1993 and 2007, including the aftermath of Stephen’s murder.